moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 years old and adults older than 18 years old.

 ## 1.4 Principal Component projections

+The central analysis team will provide three files based on Principal Component Analysis of the current 1000 genomes data.
+These files will be:

+- `pca_variants.txt`: a set of SNPs whose loadings will be used to project your local genotypes to 1000 genomes and be used as covariates in subsequent GWAS.
+- `loads_1000g.txt`: the aforementioned loadings.
+- `means_1000g.txt`: means and standard deviations of the loadings required by `flashpca`.

 In this step the file `pca_variants.txt` will be used in order to create a PLINK fileset with a subset of variants contained in this file.
 Then, these will be